CloudWanderer-io/PolicyGlass/README.rst

 PolicyGlass allows you to combine multiple AWS IAM policies/statements into their 'effective permissions', deduplicating permissions, and eliminating denied permissions along the way.

 PolicyGlass will **always** result in only allow ``PolicyShard`` objects, no matter how complex the policy.
-This makes understanding the effect of your policies programtically a breeze.
+This makes understanding the effect of your policies programmatically a breeze.

 Installation